redux-saga/redux-saga/README.md

 After receiving the queried action, the Saga triggers a call to `delay(1000)`, which in our example returns a Promise that will be resolved after 1 second.
-Again, this is a blocking call, so the Saga will wait for 1 second before continuing on (a better way is `call(delay, 1000)`, aw we'll see in the section on declarative Effects).
+Again, this is a blocking call, so the Saga will wait for 1 second before continuing on (a better way is `call(delay, 1000)`, as we'll see in the section on declarative Effects).

-After the 1 second delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `put(action)` function.
+After the delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `put(action)` function.
 Here also, the Saga will wait for the dispatch result.
-If the dispatch call returns a normal value, the Saga resumes *immediately*, but if the result value is a Promise then the Saga will wait until the Promise is resolved (or rejected).
+If the dispatch call returns a normal value, the Saga resumes *immediately* (asap), but if the result value is a Promise then the Saga will wait until the Promise is resolved (or rejected).

-To generalize, waiting for the next action (`yield take(MY_ACTION)`), waiting for the future result of a function call (`yield delay(1000)`) or waiting for the result of a dispatch (`yield put(myAction())`) all the same thing.
-In all cases, we are yielding some form of a side effect.
+To generalize, waiting for a future action (`yield take(MY_ACTION)`), waiting for the future result of a function call (`yield delay(1000)`) or waiting for the result of a dispatch (`yield put(myAction())`) all are the same concept.
+In all cases, we are yielding some form of side effects.

 Note also how `incrementAsync` uses an infinite loop `while(true)` which means it will stay alive for all the application lifetime.
 You can also create Sagas that last only for a limited amount of time.
-For example, the following Saga will wait for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()` action and then finishes.
+For example, the following Saga waits for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()` action and then finishes.

 ```javascript